AlpyneDreams/vgui.css/README.md

-# Greensteam
+# VGUI.css

-CSS Classic Green UI Skin from early Steam and Goldsource games, with a black variant.
+CSS Classic Green VGUI Skin from early Steam and Goldsource games, with a black variant.

 To use, install the `styles` folder onto your server, and add the `<link>` line to your HTML file, changing the path if necessary.